Anti-Inflammatory Diets and IBS

 A plate with Mediterranean foods such as chickpeas, olives, and vegetables.

 These are common trigger foods for people with IBS, so you may need to follow more of a Low FODMAP Mediterranean diet to benefit from both diets.
-I enjoy many of the foods on a Mediterranean diet, but I need to adjust the foods I eat to meet my individual needs and reduce trigger symptoms.
-Beans, garlic, and onions are high in fructans and trigger bloating and gas, so I limit my intake of these foods.
+I enjoy many of the foods on a Mediterranean diet, but I need to adjust my eating habits to meet my individual needs and reduce trigger symptoms.
+Beans, garlic, and onions are high in fructans, which can trigger bloating and gas; therefore, I limit my intake of these foods.

 2. Paleo Diet for IBS: Can it Help?